owsas/parse-text-search/README.md

-# Typescript module template

-A typescript boilerplate to publish modules to npm
+# Parse Text Search

+A Javascript API with utils for searching on your Parse server

+WORK IN PROGRESS

-## Usage
+## Dev Mode

 Clone this repo, and start adding your code in the `index.ts` file.
 When you are done, write the tests in the `index.test.ts` file.
 For testing, this repo works with [Jest](https://facebook.github.io/jest/).